 If inertia was as strong back in the time of the Meganuera as it is today, it would have constantly crashed into things.
-The sort of quick manoeuvring we see in dragonflies today would have been impossible for a dragonfly the size of the Meganeura.
+The sort of quick manoeuvring that we see in dragonflies would have been impossible for a dragonfly the size of the Meganeura.

 Moreover, today’s gravity would have made it impossible for the Meganeura to get off the ground.
 Its wafer thin wings would have broken if it tried.